-Respiratory protection is required when concentration levels of phosphine are unknown.
+Respiratory protection is required when concentration levels of phosphine are unknown or when concentrations exceed permissible exposure limits.

 10.2 Permissible Gas Concentration Ranges for Respiratory Protection Devices

 A NIOSH/MSHA approved full-face gas mask - phosphine gas canister combination may be used at levels up to 15 ppm or following manufacturers' use conditions instructions for escape.
 Above 15 ppm or in situations where the phosphine gas concentration is unknown, a NIOSH/MSHA approved SCBA must be worn.
 The NIOSH/OSHA Pocket Guide DHHS (NIOSH) 97-140 or the NIOSH ALERT - Preventing Phosphine Poisoning and Explosions During Fumigation, lists these and other types of approved respirators and the concentration limits at which they may be used.